top of page

 DECISION GUIDE

-Answer these questions to help you choose the proper construction level
+Answer these questions to help you choose the laser that best suits your jobsite.

 .• How much accuracy do you need in your construction laser level?

-Construction lasers for precision slope (storm sewers or airport runways) have mechanical or digital counters that enable entry of slope in increments of .01% or better.
-For less precise applications such as drainage ditches, there are self-leveling lasers capable of manual "slope matching".
+Construction lasers for precision slope like the AS2 or AS2 Magnum, have mechanical counters that enable entry of slope in increments of .01%.

-• Do you need a specialty laser for conical slopes, or high-accuracy plumb applications?
+Do you need a specialty laser for conical slopes?

 The Alpha-C cone laser projects a beam that can be sloped either up, or down.
 Because this slope is projected as a cone, it simplifies certain otherwise difficult setups.
-Jobs such as baseball fields, where the pitcher’s mound is the high point and the surrounding area slopes away in a cone shape.
-Or, the banked corners and “D zones” of a sports field with an oval running track surrounding it.
+The Alpha-C will excel at jobs such as the pitcher's mound on a baseball field, sports fields with a conical slope, and banked corners.

 bottom of page